projectasiago/asiago/docs/mish/syntax.md

 ### Bindings

 Mish supports binding an expression to a variable.
 This means that the variable will always contain the contents of the expression.
+Any function calls in these expressions must be pure and functions.

 ```
 let x = 5